Early Life and Education of Betty White: A Complete Timeline

 October 2011: Honorary Degree from Washington State University

-In October 2011, Betty White received an honorary degree and a white doctor's coat from Washington State University at the Washington State Veterinary Medical Association's centennial gala in Yakima, Washington.
+In October 2011, Betty White was awarded an honorary degree and a white doctor's coat by Washington State University at the Washington State Veterinary Medical Association's centennial gala in Yakima, Washington.

 November 8, 2011: Judge for American Humane's Hero Dog Awards